WanjikuKatuni/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+      checked console on network setting after form submission to find 500 internal server error checked rails server log to check last request to came through, POST was not completed due to an unitialised name constant.
+      Toy was in plural - changed it

 - Update the number of likes for a toy

   - How I debugged:
+      checked console on network settings and found status code 204 no content. this is a syntax error which occurs when js is parsing code. solution is to return JSON data in the response form the controller actions

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+      checked console on network settings and found status 404 not found code. checled the rails server logs in the backend and added a new destroy route to handle the HTTPverb and path for the request